Sen-Gupta/Sen-Gupta/README.md

 - 👋 Hi, I’m @Sen-Gupta
-- 👀 I’m interested in CMS/Search/Experienc Plateforms
+- 👀 I’m interested in CMS/Search/Experience Plateforms
-- 🌱 I’m currently learning Grpc
+- 🌱 I’m currently learning Dapr.Net
 - 💞️ I’m looking to collaborate on ...(What is on your mind?)
 - 📫 How to reach me?? use my git!